 Eligibility criteria

 Applications must justify the relevance of the investigation to the public interest in the eligible countries targeted by the investigation, or to the broader European public sphere.
+Applicants need to be able to demonstrate relevant qualifications or a history of working with trusted news organisations.

 Grant funding may be used to cover any costs necessary for the development, completion and publication of the investigation and production of journalistic content, including salary and human resource costs, research-related costs, translation and travel costs.
 The only exception applies to equipment (hardware) costs, which are not eligible.

-Teams must submit a budget as part of their application, based on this model budget
+Teams must submit a budget as part of their application, based on this model budget.

 Applications must be submitted in English.